Battery Backup Requirements

 Expected Backup Power Duration

-Please follow the more detailed instructions included with your battery for proper use, storage and care of your battery to ensure that it will function as needed during a power outage.
-If you do not store your battery correctly, it may shorten its useful life.
-Environmental factors such as temperature can shorten your battery’s useful life.
-We recommend that you store your battery above [41°F and below 104°F].
+The standby operating times noted above are estimated and will vary as the batteries age.
+Please follow the detailed instructions included with your battery backup system for proper use, storage, and care to ensure that it will function as specified during a power outage.
+If you do not store your battery correctly, its useful life may be shortened.
+Environmental factors such as temperature can shorten your battery‘s useful life.
+We recommend that you store your battery above 14°F and below 120°F. The estimated service life of the battery is 10 to 15 years.